Recognizing When Home May No Longer Be Safe

 - Hygiene: Dental care, combing hair, using deodorant, and nail trimming need to be recognized and performed

-- Eating: Cutlery needs to be comfortably held, and food easily cut.
+- Eating: Cutlery needs to be comfortably held, and food needs to be easily cut.
 Difficulty swallowing might indicate a medical condition

 - Dressing: Clothing should be worn correctly, laundered, and changed regularly